 Awards & Recognition

-- In 2015, 2016, 2017, 2018 and 2019, Brent was recognized as a "Rising Star," based on a vote of licensed attorneys in the state and a review by an independent blue ribbon panel, as published in Boston Magazine and New England Super Lawyers
+- From 2015-2019, Brent has been recognized as a "Rising Star," based on a vote of licensed attorneys in the state and a review by an independent blue ribbon panel, as published in Boston Magazine and New England Super Lawyers

 In addition, Brent has authored the following article for the Massachusetts Medical Society’s Legal Access Plan Newsletter, The Legal Advisor: